2 Using lavaan

 ## 1.981

 Thus, we would not be fitting both nested SEMs to (all of) the same data.
-The anova() method would warn us about this if we tried it:
+The anova()

-## the same degrees of freedom
+## some models have the same degrees of freedom

 ##